mm201/pkmn-classic-framework/README.md

 * Dressup (PtHGSS)
 * Box uploads (PtHGSS)
 * Musical photos (BW1/2)
+* Wi-Fi Battle Tower/Subway

 Direct communications are handled by [AltWFC](https://github.com/polaris-/dwc_network_server_emulator) and are outside the scope of this project.
 They work at the time of writing but haven't been tested that thoroughly.

 ##What doesn't
-* Wi-fi Battle Tower/Subway
 * Top Trainers (PtHGSS)
-* Wi-fi Plaza (PtHGSS)
+* Wi-Fi Plaza (PtHGSS)
 * Game Sync
 * Rating Battles / Competitions

 ##What's planned
-* Wi-fi Battle Tower/Subway
 * A much more awesome website
 * Cheat detection
 * Stat checking in a similar manner as Pokécheck